-In summary as per Yogic wisdom, practicing “Asana” primarily affects your relationship to your past, “Pranayama” affects your relationship to the present and “Dhyana or Meditation” primarily affects your relationship to your future.
+What does it mean to say that yoga is your past, present and future?
+Yogic wisdom teaches that practicing “Asana” primarily affects your relationship to your past, “Pranayama” affects your relationship to the present and “Dhyana or Meditation” primarily affects your relationship to your future.
 How?
-Let’s dive into it…
+Let’s dive in…

-Asana – Your Past: From the day you are born until now, your body is storing your past every moment.
-Whatever you do, think, eat gradually manifests in your body.
-If you do proper exercise on regular basis, you can stay fit and in shape, if you neglect it starts to show up in the body in different forms of ailment.
-Thus, your lifestyle, food, environment, how you think and choose to act on it, has the direct impact on your stress level, emotionally, physically and psychologically.
-Thus, body collects these stresses and you experience it as resistance during asana practice.
-However, there are times of love, gratefulness, success, and ease; you feel that your body is more open, and you experience less resistance in asana practice.
-Asana or poses feel more accessible or easier to you.
-Thus, a regular practice of yoga asana principally transforms your body’s response to past experience.
+Asana – Your Past: From the day you are born until now, your body begins storing every moment of your past.
+Whatever you do, think, eat gradually manifests itself in your body.
+If you perform proper exercise on regular basis, you will stay in shape.
+If you neglect your body, it may start to show in different forms of ailments.
+Your lifestyle, food, environment, how you think and choose to act, has a direct impact on your stress levels emotionally, physically and psychologically.
+The body collects these stresses and you experience it as resistance during asana practice.
+However, after a regular practice of yoga asana, you will find there times of love, gratefulness, success, and ease, you will feel the body open up and experience less resistance.
+This is because asana transforms your body’s response to past experiences.

-But keep in mind that asana is not necessarily yoga.
-There are several styles of yoga available today with fancy names for different reasons.
-Technically speaking, if you are practicing asana as physical fitness only or without breath awareness, it is NOT Yoga.
+Keep in mind, asana is not all there is to yoga.
+Technically speaking, if you are practicing asana as physical fitness ONLY without breath awareness, it is NOT Yoga.

-Pranayama – Your Present: Have you ever observed your mind, it always vacillates between past and future, hardly stays in the present moment.
-Either you are regretting about your past or getting anxious about future.
-More the mind vacillates, more you experience stress in your nervous system.
-But happiness is only experienced in the present moment.
+Pranayama – Your Present: Have you ever observed your mind?
+You may find it to vacillate between past and future, and rarely find it in the present moment.
+When the mind is focused on the past you may feel regret.
+When your mind is focused on the future you may feel anxious or nervous.
+The more the mind vacillates between these two states, the more you experience stress in your nervous system.
+Happiness is experienced in the present moment.
 So how to bring your mind in the present moment?

-Dhyana - Your Future: Dhyana or Meditation is the most subtle and powerful among the three.
-When you meditate, you start to begin at first stage, it is called Dharana or concentration; you primarily aim to move from distraction to concentration, distractions from past experiences coming into the present and continue to stay one-pointed.
-This process is very gentle so that you allow your mind to come to it rather force it.
-Because if you will try to force, the mind will rebel or bounce back with more force.
+Dhyana - Your Future: Dhyana or meditation is the most subtle and powerful among the three.
+The first stage of meditation is called Dharana or concentration.
+In this stage, you aim to move from distraction to concentration.
+This process is very gentle, you allow your mind to come to concentration on its own through stillness rather than through forced effort.
+If you try to force the mind into concentration you will find the mind will rebel and resist.

 * * *

-Note: In my personal practice and while teaching workshops, my intention is to always bring at least these main components of yoga together for the deeper experience.
-Though most of the modern or popular yoga classes today mainly focus on the physical practice by giving a feel-good experience to the body, it is more beneficial when you move beyond the body, move beyond the past, come into the present and then taste the transcendence.
-I am grateful to my teachers for their training, guidance, and support especially my current teacher Yogarupa Rod Stryker, for providing so many tool and technique along with supported ancient wisdom, to help me grow as a yoga practitioner – a student and a teacher.
+Note: In my personal practice and while teaching, my intention is to bring these main components of yoga together for a deeper experience.
+Most of the modern or popular yoga classes today focus on the physical practice of yoga offering a feel-good experience to the body.
+However, I believe it is more beneficial to attempt to move beyond the body, move beyond the past, come into the present and taste the transcendence.
+I am grateful to my teachers for their training, guidance, and support especially my current teacher Yogarupa Rod Stryker, for providing me with many tool and technique supported by ancient wisdom, to help me grow as a yoga practitioner – a student and a teacher.